Advanced features

 } AVPMultiBitratesMode;

-// Select multi-bitrate loading mode.
+// Select the multi-bitrate loading mode.

 [self.listPlayer->SetMultiBitratesMode(preLoadMode)];

-// (Optional) Select the startup bitrate.
+// Optional: Select the startup bitrate.

 [self.listPlayer setDefaultBandWidth:defaultBandWidth];